4/29/2025

 Chief Financial Officer and President, Global Development

-No, I think, Patrick, I think what I'd say is you may have, I'm not saying you're not having valid conversations because I know you talk to developers all the time.
+No, I think, Patrick, I think what I'd say is you may have – I'm not saying you're not having valid conversations because I know you talk to developers all the time.
 That is not being realized.
-I think that is, that particularly when, you know, these things first got announced, that was the fear, right?
-If you think about your sourcing and overall, you know, what could happen to development costs and some uncertainty.
+I think that is – particularly when – you know, these things first got announced.
+That was the fear, right, is if you think about your sourcing and overall, you know, what could happen to development costs and some uncertainty.
 I think a lot of that has settled down.
-We came into the year in the U.S. with, you know, construction costs kind of trending up, you know, kind of mid single digits, and it hasn't really realized, kind of call it three to five.
-It kind of, that hasn't realized yet.
-And I think you have to take a little bit of a wait and see approach depending on how this all plays out as Chris was talking about earlier.
+We came into the year in the U.S. with, you know, construction costs kind of trending up, you know, kind of mid-single digits, and it hasn't really realized, kind of call it three to five.
+That hasn't realized yet, and I think you have to take a little bit of a wait-and-see approach depending on how this all plays out, as Chris was talking about earlier.

 speaker